snd/hinoki/README.md

 # hinoki

+### todo

+seed instances...
+hooks
+readme
+more tests
+refactor and polish

+### REAL README

-magical inversion of control for nodejs.
+**magical inversion of control for nodejs**

-hinoki is a tool to manage complexity in large nodejs applications.
+hinoki manages complexity in large nodejs applications.

 Keep it as simple and minimal as possible
 Open